vantezzen/journal/README.md

 - DigitalOcean Spaces

 You should now see a "Upload files to server" button on your "Posts" page.
 When clicked, Journal will upload your current static files to your server, overwriting the old ones but not deleting any other files.

+# IntelliFormat
+Journal uses a system called `IntelliFormat` to apply different formatting methods to the posts.
+These formatting methods are:
+- Links: Automatically convert Links into clickable HTML-Links
+- Headings: Automatically find headings and make them bigger
+- Markdown: Convert Markdown formatting to HTML
+The goal of IntelliFormats' formatting methods (except Markdown) is to intelligentely and automatically apply formatting to posts without the user having to add them.
+This is why - by default - IntelliFormats' Markdown formatter is disabled.

+All formatting methods can be enabled and disabled through Settings > Format

 # How can I publish my blog on...
 After creating your blog you can publish it using different methods - here are the most common ones: